zkytony/robotdev/spot/docs/SystemAdmin.md

 10. If you install, it will override the previous app.
 11. After installation is successful, click on the same Spot app and you should see it in a new version.

+**Note**: After software upgrade on the tablet (to v3.1.0), "AutoLogin" doesn't work.
+You can still, however, enter the username and password credentials manually and the tablet can STILL CONTROL the robot (which is running an older software version (v2.3.8))

 ### Important points 3.1.0